arktypeio/arktype/pkgs/type/README.md

 ## Declarations

-If you prefer to split up your typeset's definitions across one or more files, you'll want to use **declarations**.
+If you prefer to split up your typespace's definitions across one or more files, you'll want to use **declarations**.
 [Try it out](https://TODO:updatelink).

 `index.ts`